jfdetke/reading-list/README.md

 # reading-list
 place for reading lists, borrowing a good idea from others.

+# For bosses
+* Radical Candor
+* The managers path
+* Unf*ck Yourself
+* Man’s Search for Meaning
+*   Unlimited Power
+*   Love Yourself like Your Life Depends on It
 # Some similar repos:
 [Sysadmin reading list][1]
 [1]: https://github.com/unixorn/sysadmin-reading-list/blob/master/README.md "Title"